Roger Morigi

 Roger (Ruggiero) Morigi (4 October 1907 – 12 January 1995) was an Italian-born American stone carver and architectural sculptor.
-He made major contributions to Washington National Cathedral and other Washington, D.C. buildings.
+He made major contributions to Washington National Cathedral and other buildings in Washington, D.C.
 He was the teacher and mentor of sculptor Frederick Hart.

 The National Cathedral's Master Carver Gargoyle, modeled and carved by John Guarente in the 1960s, is a caricature of Morigi.

 Early career

 He was born in Bisuschio, Lombardy, the son of Napoleone and Josephine Ronchetti Morigi.
 He apprenticed under his stone carver father, beginning at age 11, and studied at the Accademia di Belle Arti di Brera in Milan.
 He emigrated to the United States in 1927, and worked with his father on projects in New Haven, Connecticut and elsewhere.
 He was hired as a carver by the John Donnelly Company, and moved to Washington, D.C. in 1932 to work on the U.S. Supreme Court Building.

 Morigi carved the eight marble relief panels on the bases of the twin lampstands that flank the Supreme Court's plaza.
 He may have carved the marble portions of the twin flagpole bases.
 He did interior work on the building, including carving in marble sculptor Adolph A. Weinman's larger-than-life relief sculpture of Moses—one of eighteen figures in the Courtroom's Great Lawmakers of History Frieze.

 Sculptor C. Paul Jennewein modeled The Four Elements, a set of Art Deco female nudes, for the fifth-floor lobby of what is now the Robert F. Kennedy Department of Justice Building.
 Morigi carved the allegorical figures in limestone, assisted by Bruno Mankowski and William Kapp.
-They all collaborated (with Otto Thieleman) on carving in limestone Jennewein's architrave over the building's Constitution Avenue entrance.
+They all collaborated (with Otto Thieleman) on carving in limestone Jennewein's Lege Atque Ordine Omnia Fiunt architrave over the building's Constitution Avenue entrance.

 For the entrance to what is now the E. Barrett Prettyman Federal Courthouse, Jennewein modeled the Trylon of Freedom, a 24-foot (7.32 m), three-sided freestanding column.
 Each side represented a branch of the federal government, illustrated in relief vignettes.
 Morigi was its principal carver, with assistance from contractor Vincent Torelli.
 Jennewein also modeled four half-life-sized allegorical figures representing The Four Freedoms for one of the courtrooms, and Morigi carved them in marble.